 2c.
 Single cell capture, RNA-seq library preparation, and sequencing.
-Preliminary: We have defined a consistent and reproducible molecular pathology in tissues from brain regions that implicate cell-specific transcriptional regulation in ASD {PMID:27863250; PMID:24267887}.[33, 51] To identify the major cell types of specific regulation in the cerebral cortex and their dysregulation in psychiatric diseases, we have developed a robust and highly parallel technology for profiling single nuclei/cell transcriptomics (scSeq/nucSeq) in frozen postmortem brain tissues in vitro and in vivo (Fig 1).
-We have processed >40,000 cells, providing a demonstration of the methods, and an unprecedented atlas of cell types and their molecular composition in the developing human cerebral cortex.
+Preliminary: We have defined a consistent and reproducible molecular pathology in tissues from brain regions that implicate cell-specific transcriptional regulation in ASD [33, 51].
+To identify the major regulatory cell types in the cerebral cortex and their dysregulation in psychiatric diseases, we have developed a robust and highly parallel technology for profiling single nuclei/cell transcriptomics (scSeq/nucSeq) in frozen postmortem brain tissues both in vitro and in vivo (Fig 1).
+We have processed over 40,000 cells, providing a demonstration of the methods, and an unprecedented atlas of cell types and their molecular composition in the developing human cerebral cortex.

-Plan: We will perform scSeq/nucSeq on the postmortem cerebral cortex and cerebellum from at least 15 ASD cases and matched controls.
-We will cover three major epochs, infancy and childhood (age 2-10), adolescence (10-20), and adulthood (20-40), which not only parallel key changes in ASD gene expression {PMID:27863250}[51] but also represent critical epochs in psychiatric disease risk.
-We will integrate these single-cell data with the ATAC-seq and Hi-C data being produced in the Geschwind lab (via psychENCODE and other funding) in whole tissue or bulk neurons versus glia.
-In addition to the scSeq method, we will apply a slightly modified version, Dro-Nc-seq, to allow profiling of nuclei from the postnatal brain which, unlike the fetal brain, cannot be easily dissociated for standard scRNAseq {doi.org/10.1101/115196}.
-Dro-Nc-seq correlates highly with Drop-seq, permitting detection of same cell classes and profiles.
-It has been shown to work for frozen postmortem human brain Individual cells are rapidly isolated, captured and processed in nanoliter-sized droplets utilizing microfluidics {doi.org/10.1101/115196}.
+Plan: We will perform scSeq/nucSeq on the postmortem cerebral cortex and cerebellum from at least 15 ASD cases, along with matched healthy controls.
+We will cover three major epochs: infancy and childhood (age 2-10), adolescence (10-20), and adulthood (20-40), which not only parallel key changes in ASD-associated gene expression [51] but also represent critical epochs in psychiatric disease risk.
+We will integrate these single cell data with the ATAC-seq and Hi-C data being produced in the Geschwind Lab in whole tissue or bulk neurons versus glia.
+In addition to the scSeq method, we will apply a slightly modified version (Dro-Nc-seq), to allow profiling of nuclei from the postnatal brain which, unlike the fetal brain, cannot be easily dissociated for standard scRNAseq [34].
+Dro-Nc-seq correlates highly with Drop-seq, thereby enabling the detection of specific cell classes and profiles.
+It has been shown to work for frozen postmortem human brain tissue [34].
+Individual cells are rapidly isolated, captured and processed in nanoliter-sized droplets using microfluidics [34].
 Dro-Nc-seq incorporates unique molecular indexes during amplification to allow elimination of PCR amplification artifacts.
-We will profile >6,000 cells per sample, , 30,000 per stage in 5 samples, sufficient to detect rare cell classes that comprise 0.05% of cells (Poisson distribution and empirical results).
-We will also use Drop-seq in Aim 4 to verify regulatory relationships in specific cell classes.
+We will profile over 6,000 cells per sample (30,000 per stage in 5 samples), which is sufficient to detect rare cell classes that comprise only 0.05% of the total cell population (Poisson distribution and empirical results).
+We will also use Drop-seq in Aim 4 to validate regulatory relationships at the level of specific cell classes after enhancer activation or deletion by genome engineering of in vitro human neural model systems.